OpenAstronomy/python-3-for-scientists/python3_dev_features.rst

 To explain this, we need to review the different kinds of parameters that a python function can be defined to take.
 The simplest is a positional parameter.
-The following function has two positional poarameters
+The following function has two positional parameters

 .. code-block:: python